alabiibrahim/Plant-Co.-Global-Performance/README.md

 ## Project brief

-This project features a 3 page, interactive Power BI dashboard designed for Plant Co. to monitor global performance across three key business pillars: Sales, Quantity, and Gross Profit.
+This project features a 3 in 1 page, interactive Power BI dashboard designed for Plant Co. to monitor global performance across three key business pillars: Sales, Quantity, and Gross Profit.

 The dashboard provides a detailed breakdown experience, allowing stakeholders to identify not just what happened in 2023, but why it happened by comparing Year-to-Date (YTD) performance against the Previous Year (PYTD).